dcbau/FreeGrid/README.md

     ```
     python main.py
     ```
-    > SteamVR needs to be running in the background with both trackers connected BEFORE starting the application!

 > Note for macOS: The openvr dependency in `environment.yml` is set to an older version to comply with the no longer maintained SteamVR for macOS ('macos_default beta').
 For Windows, the most recent version of openvr can be used (edit the `environment.yml` file accordingly).